You must be signed in to read the rest of this article.

 Chronic inflammation is of prolonged duration and manifests histologically by the presence of lymphocytes and macrophages and results in fibrosis and tissue necrosis.
 When inflammation continues for prolonged periods of time, it can be thought of as the healing process in overdrive, and deleterious changes can occur to localized tissues as well as the entire body.
 Chronic inflammation is also associated with excessive and inappropriate activation of the immune system leading to the development of autoimmune disease.
 Auto-antigens may cause an immune reaction resulting in chronic inflammation; an unregulated immune response against microbes leading to chronic inflammation, or, an excessive response against common environmental substances causing allergic disease.1 Examples of chronic inflammation would be asthma, rheumatoid arthritis, gingivitis, periodontitis, and Crohn’s disease.

 In appreciating the inflammatory process, it is important to understand the role of chemical mediators in treating chronic inflammation.
 These are the substances that tend to direct the inflammatory response.
 These inflammatory mediators come from plasma proteins or cells including mast cells, platelets, neutrophils, and monocytes/macrophages.
 They are triggered by bacterial products or host proteins.
 Chemical mediators bind to specific receptors on target cells and can increase vascular permeability and neutrophil chemotaxis, stimulate smooth muscle contraction, have direct enzymatic activity, induce pain or mediate oxidative damage.
-Most mediators are short-lived but cause harmful effects.2 Examples of chemical mediators include vasoactive amines (histamine, serotonin), arachidonic acids (prostaglandins, leukotrienes) and cytokines (tumor necrosis factor and interleukin-1).
+Most mediators are short-lived but cause harmful effects.2 Examples of chemical mediators include vasoactive amines (histamine, serotonin), arachidonic acids (prostaglandins, leukotrienes), cytokines (tumor necrosis factor and interleukin-1), complement proteins, and kinins.